Method of Semi-Averages

-The secular trend can also be measured by the method of semi-averages.
+The secular trends can also be measured by the method of semi averages.
 The steps are:

 • Divide the time series data into two equal portions.
 If observations are odd then either omit the middle value or include the middle value in each half.